zulucmd/zulu/shell_completions.md

 ### Zsh completions standardization

-Cobra 1.1 standardized its zsh completion support to align it with its other shell completions.
+Zulu 1.1 standardized its zsh completion support to align it with its other shell completions.
 Although the API was kept backward-compatible, some small changes in behavior were introduced.
 Please refer to [Zsh Completions](zsh_completions.md) for details.

 ## fish completions

-Cobra supports native fish completions generated from the root `cobra.Command`.
+Zulu supports native fish completions generated from the root `zulu.Command`.
 You can use the `command.GenFishCompletion()` or `command.GenFishCompletionFile()` functions.
-You must provide these functions with a parameter indicating if the completions should be annotated with a description; Cobra will provide the description automatically based on usage information.
+You must provide these functions with a parameter indicating if the completions should be annotated with a description; Zulu will provide the description automatically based on usage information.
 You can choose to make this option configurable by your users.
 ```
 # With descriptions
 $ helm s[tab]